-- Program capacity will be capped at 5 interns. - Applications will be reviewed for completeness, and complete applications will be collated for committee review.
-Incomplete applications will be returned without review. - The Evaluation committee will comprise TLM's Editor in Chief, 2 additional members of the TLM editorial board, and a minimum of 2 external members selected for their representativeness of or unique insight on applicant demographics and minority status. - The Evaluation Committee will meet March 15, 2021 to discuss the applications and select candidates. - Candidates will be selected who appear most likely to complete the program activities, to benefit from participation, and to apply new knowledge and skills to career advancement and scholarly service.
+- Program capacity will be capped at 5 interns. - Applications submitted by the deadline will be reviewed for completeness, and complete applications will be collated for committee review.
+Incomplete applications will be returned without review. - The Evaluation committee will comprise TLM's Editor in Chief, 2 additional members of the TLM editorial board, and a minimum of 2 external members selected for their representativeness of or unique insight on applicant NOR status. - The Evaluation Committee will meet in mid-March, 2023 to discuss the applications and select candidates. - Candidates will be selected who appear most likely to complete the program activities, to benefit from participation, contribute to the anti-racist mission of the program, and to apply new knowledge and skills to career advancement and scholarly service.